Skip to content

 Strengths:

-• Active development with regular updates and new features
+• Active development with regular releases

-• Works without jailbreak/root via app patching
+• Works without jailbreak or root via app patching

 • Free and open source under GPL-3.0